Andychan123456/Andy_Portfolio/Bank_Customer_Churn/Data_Analysis_Report.md

 After comparing the balance and salary chart, there are around 9.5% of customers' balance with 150,000 or above. <br/>
 ![image](https://github.com/Andychan123456/Andy_Portfolio/assets/156527746/d07a2b51-4c10-4db5-96e5-4422567b898b)
 <br/>
-At the same time, there are approximately %19.9 of customers' estimated salary with $160,000. <br/>
+At the same time, there are approximately 19.9% of customers' estimated salary with $120,000 to 160,000. <br/>
 ![image](https://github.com/Andychan123456/Andy_Portfolio/assets/156527746/b64d5179-f18e-48f4-861b-f8da6e8c1f1c)
 <br/>
 It may imply that although the customer have abiliy of gaining high salary, the balance may not be necessarily high. <br/>